Non-overlap Average Treatment Effect Bounds: Estimation and inference

-In the previous section, we established asymptotic guarantees for a fixed threshold parameter $c$ and smoothing parameter $\gamma$.
-However, in practice, researchers face tradeoffs when choosing a parameter combination: smaller $c$ and $\gamma$ will give tighter bounds, but these can be more difficult to estimate, leading to a wider CI.
-Therefore, rather than forcing researchers to commit to a single parameter combination, we develop inferential methods that hold uniformly over a finite set of parameters.
-This approach allows researchers to prespecify a set of plausible parameter combinations and then use \emph{the narrowest confidence interval} that maintains valid coverage across all choices.
+In practice, researchers face tradeoffs when choosing a parameter combination: smaller $c$ and $\gamma$ will give tighter bounds (the identification gap and smooth approximation errors will be smaller), but these can be more difficult to estimate (the estimator variance of the treatment effect in the overlap population will increase), leading to a wider combined confidence region for the ATE.
+In the previous section, we established asymptotic guarantees for fixed threshold and smoothness parameter combinations.
+In this section, we show uniform weak convergence over a range of thresholds and smoothness parameters.
+To apply this result in practice, we develop a practical inference approach based on the multiplier bootstrap that holds uniformly over a finite grid of parameter choices.
+This uniform inference approach allows researchers to specify a set of plausible parameter combinations and then use \emph{the narrowest confidence interval}.
+Finally, by allowing the grid size to go to zero, we show that the multiplier bootstrap technique recovers the uniform weak convergence result in the limit.